 There was a suitable stock control system of medicines which were held on site.
 This ensured that medicines did not pass their expiry date and enough medicines were available if required.

-The practice stored and kept records of NHS prescriptions as described in current guidance.
+The practice stored NHS prescriptions safely.

 The dentists were aware of current guidance with regards to prescribing medicines.

 Track record on safety and Lessons learned and improvements